ChristerNilsson/2023-021-NYT-Digits-RPN/README.md

 * Operator buttons are disabled/enabled
 * The history is shown
 * Operands are reversed if needed for - and /
+* Top two elements of stack are shown in green, the rest in yellow